-It’s a super-duper inexpensive way to achieve crystal clear water and it will greatly aid you in the fight with turtle poop.
+It’s a super-duper inexpensive way to achieve crystal clear aquarium water and it will greatly aid you in the fight with turtle waste.

-The best turtle filter should be equipped with a strong pump and plenty of space for mechanical and biological filtration.
+The best and most efficient turtle filter should be equipped with a strong pump and plenty of internal chambers for mechanical and biological filtration.
 For this reason, it shouldn’t be surprising that I’ve only reviewed canister types below.
 They are more robust, pump lots of water and are also more durable.
 That being said, here are the best filters for clean aquatic turtle tanks:

 1. EHEIM Classic External Canister Filter – Long-term investment

-Ever since their Geman manufacturers dropped them on the market the Eheim Classic canister filters have always had a solid reputation.
+Ever since their German manufacturers dropped them on the market the Eheim Classic canister filters have always had a solid reputation.

 I guess the engineers in that country are not only famous for creating quality cars.

-When you purchase an Eheim Classic filter you’re essentially claiming that you’re serious about your aquarium filtration.
+When you purchase an Eheim Classic water filter you’re essentially claiming that you’re serious about your pet’s aquarium filtration.

-The only rivals in term of durability are probably Fluval, but more on that later.
+Eheim’s only rivals in terms of durability are probably the filters made by Fluval, but more on that later.

-Eheim still holds the first place though, at least in my humble opinion.
+Eheim still holds the first place in longevity, at least in my humble opinion.

-The architecture of the cartridge makes sense when it comes to everlasting filtration, because the build is simple but efficient.
+Anyway, the architecture of the cartridge makes sense when it comes to everlasting filtration, because the build is simple but efficient.

 The impeller and the motor are well-built, ensuring thousands of hours of continuous work.

-I did list them at #1 in my “silent filters” reviews, to which I placed a link earlier in this article (under the noise section in the buyer’s guide).
+I did list them as #1 in my “silent filters” reviews, to which I placed a link earlier in this article (under the noise section in the buyer’s guide).

-Another thing I would like to mention about these filtration systems is that their architecture allows for the least reduction in flowrate after all media has been introduced in the trays.
+Another thing I would like to mention about these aquarium filtration systems is that their architecture allows for the least reduction in flow rate after all the media has been introduced in the trays.

 This is very important, especially in turtle tanks, because they get polluted very quickly and timely water treatment is essential.